 We’ll be the first to say that it is important to find a therapist who’s the right match.
 But as the old saying goes, “Don’t let the perfect become the enemy of the good.”
 A good match is usually good enough.

 Some things are worth insisting upon.
-If you want to process or heal from trauma, for example, it’s important to find a counselor with relevant expertise, ideally someone who is trained in one or more trauma-informed therapy methods.
-And you want to make sure your counselor is a good fit in terms of the types of clients they have experience working with, the method they use, their personality, and their background.
+If you want to process or heal from trauma, for example, it’s important to find a therapist with relevant expertise, ideally someone who is trained in one or more trauma-informed therapy methods.
+And you want to make sure your therapist is a good fit in terms of the types of clients they have experience working with, the method they use, their personality, and their background.

 So, if you’ve seen therapists before and know what does and doesn’t work for you, we encourage you to use that knowledge to choose your next therapist and to be as picky and specific as you need to be.
 But if you’re just starting out in therapy and aren’t sure what kind of therapist you should see, we encourage you not to overthink it.

 Most therapists use methods that can effectively address a wide range of mental health issues.
 If you want to work with someone who can help you change your habits, alleviate symptoms of anxiety or depression, address relationship conflicts, or understand yourself a little better, there are many therapists who can meet your needs.

 If you're in crisis, call a local, state, or national crisis line.

 If you’re in crisis, it’s important not to wait to get help.
 If you’re having thoughts of harming yourself or someone else, or otherwise don’t feel psychologically safe, tell someone.
 Most people in the mental health field will know what to do.